 6. Francesinha, a Porto Speciality

-As we were staying in a hotel, which provided a good breakfast, we tended to be on the lookout for drinks or main meals, but a visit to Porto would not be complete without sampling Francesinha, a local specialty.
-Translated as little Frenchie, this is a cheese and egg-topped roasted-meat sandwich in a sauce, usually served with French fries and accompanied by a drink of beer.
+As we were staying in a hotel, which provided a good breakfast, we tended to be on the lookout for drinks or main meals.
+But a visit to Porto would not be complete without sampling Francesinha, a local specialty.
+Translated as little Frenchie, this is a cheese and egg-topped roasted-meat sandwich in a sauce usually served with French fries and accompanied by a drink of beer.
 We found ours at a Tropical Burger outlet near the top of Rua das Flores, within a short distance of Sao Bente train station.
 Two Francesinhas cost us 13.90 euros and two beers an extra 2 euros.
-It was a very filling and tasty snack and I would highly recommend it.
+It was a very filling and tasty snack and I highly recommend it.

 Drinks and Snacks Around Porto